Lauriethefish/AutoDebris/README.md

 # AutoDebris

-Automatically enables or disables debris based on your NPS or playlist
+A Quest Beat Saber mod that automatically enables or disables debris depending on the Notes Per Second or playlist of a song.

 ## Credits